-On the west side of the site, Arrowtown-Lake Hayes Road is classified as an Arterial Road with a role of being a dominant element in the road network, connecting the major settlements with the District.
+On the east side of the site, McDonnell Road forms part of the local road network in the Arrowtown area with a primary function of providing property access.
+McDonnell Road links Malaghans Road at its northern limit with Centennial Avenue at tits southern limit.
+These roads form part of the arterial road network with a role of connecting the major settlements with the District.
 The District Plan states that arterial roads will be managed to minimise their local access function.
 McDonnell Road runs in a generally northwest-southeast direction and is defined as a local road in the vicinity of the site.
 Local roads are described by the District Plan as functioning almost entirely as accessways to properties and are not intended to act as through-routes for vehicle travel.
 Hogans Gully Road along the southern side of the site is also a local road.